-A string that specifies the location of source and object components needed to build the external function.
+A string that specifies the location of source and object components needed to build the table function.

 For more information, see Teradata Vantage™ SQL Data Definition Language Detailed Topics , B035-1184 .

 Single character code.
-Depending on the initial code in the sequence, the string specifies either the external function object name for the UDF or an encoded name or path for the components needed to create the external function.
+Depending on the initial code in the sequence, the string specifies either the table function object name for the UDF or an encoded name or path for the components needed to create the table function.

 - Function object.
-The string that follows is the entry point name of the C or C++ external function object.
+The string that follows is the entry point name of the C or C++ table function object.

 - Client.
-The source or object code for the external function is stored on the client.
+The source or object code for the table function is stored on the client.

 - Server.
-The source or object code for the external function is stored on the server.
+The source or object code for the table function is stored on the server.

-Following is a list of the path specifications for the external function.
-You can repeat options as necessary with the exception of the package option.
+Following is a list of the path specifications for the external table function.
+The options may be repeated as many times as needed with the exception of the package option.
 You can specify the following file types as external string literals.

 - Include file (.h).